MarcinKilarski/Website-Audit/seo.md

 Overview

 There are situations when you want to block search engines from crawling and indexing specific pages on your site.
 This allows you to prevent duplicate content and sensitive information from being displayed in search results.
-Furthermore, you should restrict Google and Bing from indexing your ‘Thank you’ pages, as they can cause conversion-tracking issues.
+Furthermore, you should restrict Google and Bing from indexing your ‘Thank you' pages, as they can cause conversion-tracking issues.

 However, often sites have wrong pages or even the whole section of the website blocked.
 This may cause search engines not to be able to crawl your important pages, eliminating them from search results.
 This also [hinders these pages from passing any accumulated ranking signals](https://www.youtube.com/watch?v=GVKcMU7YNOQ&feature=youtu.be&t=11m10s) to other pages on your website, as Google cannot access them.
 This could result in a lower performance of your site in search.